FREQUENTLY ASKED QUESTIONS - SANDALWOOD TREES

 Q.Where to sale the sandal tree?

-A.The free to be sent to sandal tree depot and that place action taken place.
+A.The tree to be sent to sandal tree depot and that place auction taken place.

 Q.How many percentages of sale amounts of sandal by forest department?